SonofSyn/SonofSyn/README.md

-- 👋 Hi, I’m @SonofSyn aka Kai Bissell a junior dev
+- 👋 Hi, I’m @SonofSyn aka Kai Bissell a dev
 - 👀 I’m interested in Typescript, React and Electron

 <!---